Client-side encryption

 Client-side encryption is the cryptographic technique of encrypting data on the sender's side, before it is transmitted to a server such as a cloud storage service.

 Client-side encryption features an encryption key that is not available to the service provider, making it difficult or impossible for service providers to decrypt hosted data.

 Client-side encryption allows for the creation of applications whose providers cannot access the data its users have stored, thus offering a high level of privacy.

-Those applications are sometimes marketed under the misleading term "zero-knowledge".
+Applications utilizing client-side encryption are sometimes marketed under the misleading or incorrect term "zero-knowledge", but this is a misnomer, as the term zero-knowledge describes something entirely different in the context of cryptography.

 Details

 Client-side encryption seeks to eliminate the potential for data to be viewed by service providers (or third parties that compel service providers to deliver access to data), client-side encryption ensures that data and files that are stored in the cloud can only be viewed on the client-side of the exchange.
-By remaining encrypted through each intermediary server, client-side encryption ensures that data retains privacy from the origin to the destination server.
 This prevents data loss and the unauthorized disclosure of private or personal files, providing increased peace of mind for its users.

-Current academic scholarship as well as recommendations by industry professionals provide much support for developers to include client-side encryption to protect the confidentiality and integrity of information.
+Current recommendations by industry professionals as well as academic scholars offer great vocal support for developers to include client-side encryption to protect the confidentiality and integrity of information.

-Examples of cloud storage services that provide client-side encryption are Tresorit, MEGA and SpiderOak.
-As of February 2016, neither Apple iCloud, or Dropbox provide client-side encryption.
-Google Drive and Google Docs released client-side encryption in 2021 thereby becoming the first cloud productivity suite ever and the first major cloud storage platform to productionize client-side encryption.
-Google followed up by releasing client-side encrypted versions of Google Meet, Google Calendar, and Gmail.
-As of January 2023, Google Workspace Client-side encryption is not yet available to free users.